Coping with the stress of a natural disaster

 If you haven’t already accepted the challenge yet, you still have time.
 You have until July 29 to join the community and submit your solution.

 If you are thinking about framing your Call for Code solution around mental health, consider reading this interesting blog from IBM Research on Evolving speech and AI as a window into mental health.
 AI Services on IBM Cloud™, such as Watson Personality Insights can help you identify psychological traits to aid communication between rescue workers and mental health patients.
-The code pattern Store private healthcare data off-chain and manage medical data using blockchain might inspire you to think of a quicker (and more secure) method of transferring important medical health information about an individual’s particular diagnosis and recommended therapy or medications.
-Or this code pattern on Training a speech-to-text model, might inspire you to think how the Speech to Text model could help train a large group of volunteers on how to identify and assist individuals who might show symptoms of PTSD.
+This code pattern on Training a speech-to-text model, might inspire you to think how the Speech to Text model could help train a large group of volunteers on how to identify and assist individuals who might show symptoms of PTSD.

 - Mental health: strengthening our response